Duct Weight Calculator

 How are ducts measured?
 Ducts are typically measured in terms of their cross-sectional dimensions, which include width, height, and sometimes diameter (for round ducts).
 The measurements are usually in millimeters or inches.

-See also CMU Wall Weight Calculator
+See also Copper Strip Weight Calculator

 What is the difference between a vent and a duct?
 A vent is an opening or outlet that allows air or gas to exit a space, while a duct is a channel or pipe that carries air or other substances from one location to another.
 Ducts can have vents as openings along their length to distribute or exhaust air.